mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The underlying QUIC implementation might be acting as either a QUIC client or QUIC server, so the unidirectional QUIC stream can be either client-initiated or server-initiated, as described in {{Section 2.1 of !RFC9000}}, depending on the role.
 The QUIC implementation's role is not controlled by RoQ, and can be negotiated using a separate signaling protocol.

-A RoQ sender can open new QUIC streams for different packets using the same flow identifier.
+A RoQ sender can open new QUIC streams for different RTP packets using the same flow identifier.
 This allows RoQ senders to use QUIC streams while avoiding head-of-line blocking.

-Because a sender can continue sending on a lower stream number after starting packet transmission on a higher stream number, a RoQ receiver MUST be prepared to receive RoQ packets on any number of QUIC streams (subject to its limit on parallel open streams) and MUST not make assumptions about which RTP sequence numbers are carried in any particular stream.
+Because a sender can continue sending on a lower stream number after starting packet transmission on a higher stream number, a RoQ receiver MUST be prepared to receive RoQ packets on any number of QUIC streams (subject to its limit on parallel open streams) and MUST NOT make assumptions about which RTP sequence numbers are carried in any particular stream.

 ### Stream Encapsulation